⚠️

 Drag and drop

 Dragging, also referred to as 'drag and drop' or 'click and drag', is where you select a file or content holding down left click and move the mouse/mousepad to another location, then let go to 'drop'.
-Dragging text Drag and drop cell value Drag and drop file
+Dragging a sentence in Microsoft Word to move it to another line.
+Dragging a cell value in Microsoft Excel to a new location.
+Dragging a file from one window to another to move it.

 Cut and paste